OrangeUtan/generator-beet/README.md

 npm install -g generator-beet
 ```

+The generator uses Poetry to create a Python project in a virtual environment.
+This is needed for beet, writing custom beet plugins and automatic github releases: [Install Poetry](https://python-poetry.org/docs/#installation)

-Then generate your new project:
+Finally, generate your new project:

 ```bash
 yo beet